photoprism/photoprism-docs/docs/user-guide/settings/advanced.md

 ### JPEG Size Limit

-This controls the maximum size of downsampled JPEG preview files to create when converting original RAW images.
+This sets the maximum size of the JPEG files created when converting original RAW images.

 The corresponding [config toggle](../../getting-started/config-options.md) is `PHOTOPRISM_JPEG_SIZE`.

+!!! tldr ""
+    [RawTherapee and "heif-convert" cannot limit the resolution](../../known-issues.md#jpeg-size-limit) of JPEG files when converting files from other formats such as RAW, DNG, HEIC or AVIF.

 ### Use Presets